About the Program

 This innovative program offers qualified students with a strong background in German the opportunity to combine advanced study of German language, literature, and culture with coursework in higher education administration.
 In its fusion of discipline-specific postgraduate study with practical career-oriented preparation in a rapidly growing area of higher education, the program enables students to develop new career paths while further developing their knowledge of German language, literature and culture.

 Master's students in German Studies and Higher Education Administration experience the ideal blend of intellectual engagement and professional preparation.
 We have a strong research-active German faculty with a proven history of university leadership, experience in the areas of undergraduate and graduate education, and a network of national and international relationships.
 Students also have the opportunity to take coursework in a variety of disciplines related to higher education administration with renowned Washington University faculty and administrators.

 Admissions Criteria & Financial Support

-The MA in German Studies and Higher Education Administration requires 24 graduate-level units in German language and culture and 15 units of HEA courses and relevant coursework in psychology, statistics, education, business, social work, non-profit management and other disciplines.
-Courses will be supplemented by internships with academic and administrative units on the Washington University campus and with other higher education institutions in North American or the German-speaking world.
+The MA in German Studies and Higher Education Administration requires 24 graduate-level units in German language and culture and 15 units of higher education administration courses and relevant coursework in psychology, statistics, education, business, social work, nonprofit management and other disciplines.
+Courses will be supplemented by internships with academic and administrative units on the Washington University campus and with other higher education institutions in North America or the German-speaking world.
 In the final semester of coursework, the student will complete a capstone project.